okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bug fixed in 2021.06.3

-When creating an app using the Apps API, duplicate [app labels](/docs/guides/customize-tokens-returned-from-okta/-/create-app-profile-attribute/) were not allowed for some app types.
+When some app types were created using the Apps API, duplicate [app labels](/docs/guides/customize-tokens-returned-from-okta/-/create-app-profile-attribute/) were not allowed.
 (OKTA-403289)

 ### Weekly Release 2021.06.2